jay-nginx/app-protect-dvwa/README.md

 ## Run the Applicaiton

-On your browser open `localhost` port:80 to run DVWA Application
+On your browser open `http://localhost` port:80 to run DVWA Application

   username: admin
   password: password

+## View the dashboard

+ On your browser open `http://localhost:8080` to view the live activity metrics from your N+ instance

 ## Testing Some Security Features: